DryWeightWatchers/JIF-4300-DryWeightWatchers/README.md

   - Patient interface 'forgot password' removed.
   - Patient home screen overhauled for visual appeal and user utility.
   - Refresh session token error message removed from patient interface for user experience.
+  - Inconsistent use of pounds and kilograms for patient weight tracking

   ### Known Issues
   - Patient log-in does not have an option to unhide password.